Kiddush levana: Talmudic blessing

 The oldest part of the Kiddush levana ritual is the blessing.
 The Talmud describes both men and women reciting a special blessing when they see the new moon, recording several different liturgies and attributing them to 2nd and 3rd-century sages.
-(Note: The development of this sugya is traced by Netanel Baadani in Talmud haIggud: Hayu Bodeqin (2012).)
 According to Arian, the early attributions are false.
 The oldest form was a simple "Blessed be the Creator", but in time the version attributed to Judah bar Ezekiel (220–299) became canonical:

 The blessing in MS Yad HaRav Herzog 1, a 16th-century Talmudic manuscript from Yemen which claims to reflect an 8th-century version.
 A modern Kiddush levana liturgy has been added in the margin.

 Blessed art thou, Lord our God, King of the universe, who didst create the heavens by thy command, and all their host by thy mere word.
 Thou hast subjected them to fixed laws and time, so that they might not deviate from their set function.
 They are glad and happy to do the will of their Creator, the true Author, whose achievement is truth.
 He ordered the moon to renew itself as a glorious crown over those he sustained from birth, who likewise will be regenerated in the future, and will worship their Creator for his glorious majesty.
 Blessed art thou, O Lord, who renewst the months.

+Johanan bar Nappaha (d.
+279) attempted to upgrade its status by comparing it to "welcoming the shekhinah".
 Abaye (d.
-337) teaches that the blessing should be recited while standing upright, (Note: However, at least some Sephardic Jews of Ferrara would recite it while sitting in an alley.
+337) taught that the blessing should be recited while standing upright, (Note: However, at least some Sephardic Jews of Ferrara would recite it while sitting in an alley.
 See Lampronti, Isaac (1750).
 Pahad Yitzhak.
 Vol. 1. f.
 56v.
 Retrieved August 11, 2025 - via Google Books.
 These may have been Kabbalists, according to Malkiel, David (2006).
 "The Burden of the Past in the Eighteenth Century: Authority, Custom and Innovation in the Pahad Yitzhak".
 The Jewish Law Annual.
 16: 127.
 Ibid.
 (2022).
 Isaac's Fear. pp. 97-98.
 See also the 1786–1800 engraving by Giovanni Maria de Pian, below in §Gallery, which depicts a similar scene.) but Maremar and Mar Zutra (d.
 417) would recite it while being carried.